fvaleri/strimzi-debugging/sessions/006/README.md

 2	Max 	Power	ddog@example.com
 ```

-MySQL connector writes change events that occur in a table to a Kafka topic named like `serverName.databaseName.tableName`.
+The MySQL connector writes change events to a Kafka topic following the naming pattern `serverName.databaseName.tableName`.
-We created 3 changes (insert-update-insert), so we have 3 records in that topic.
+The three database changes (insert, update, insert) result in three topic records.
-It's interesting to look at some record properties: `op` is the change type (c=create, r=read for snapshot only, u=update, d=delete), `gtid` is the global transaction identifier that is unique in a MySQL cluster, `payload.source.ts_ms` is the timestamp when the change was applied, `payload.ts_ms` is the timestamp when Debezium processed that event.
+Key record properties include: `op` for the operation type (c=create, r=read for snapshots, u=update, d=delete), `gtid` for the globally unique transaction identifier, `payload.source.ts_ms` for when the database change occurred, and `payload.ts_ms` for when Debezium processed the event.
-The notification lag is the difference with the source timestamp.
+The notification lag represents the time difference between these two timestamps.

 ```sh
 $ kubectl-kafka bin/kafka-console-consumer.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 \